Building a Strong Bond With Your Dog

 • Choosing to sleep near or touching you.

-Signs Your Dog Needs More Trust-Building:
+Signs a Dog Needs More Trust-Building:

 • Consistently avoiding direct eye contact.

-• Hiding, retreating, or maintaining a physical distance.
+• Hiding, retreating, or maintaining physical distance.

-• Refusing treats or avoiding playful engagement.
+• Refusing treats or avoiding playful engagement in new places.

 Adjusting your approach based on these signals is key to strengthening the relationship.

-Activities That Cement the Dog–Owner Relationship
+Activities That Cement the Relationship

 Why Health and Safety are Critical for Bonding